quicwg/base-drafts/draft-ietf-quic-transport.md

 # Connection Migration {#migration}

-The use of a connection ID allows connections to survive changes to endpoint addresses (the two-tuple of IP address and port), such as those caused by an endpoint migrating to a new network.
+The use of a connection ID allows connections to survive changes to endpoint addresses (IP address and port), such as those caused by an endpoint migrating to a new network.
 This section describes the process by which an endpoint migrates to a new address.